-Upon graduation from the Baking & Pastry Arts associate degree program, a variety of positions are attainable in hotels, clubs and resorts, high-volume production bakeries, independent bakeries, restaurants, contract bakeries, and wholesale pastry shops.
+Upon graduation from the Baking & Pastry Arts associate degree program, a variety of positions are attainable in hotels, clubs and resorts, retail bakeries, restaurants and wholesale pastry shops.

 Graduates may choose to continue their education by pursuing a bachelor of science degree in Food Service Management or other bachelor's degree options at other campuses.
 See the four-year options on the next page for more information.